TheMelodyOfCode/Onlineschool/README.md

 One of my targets , when I was creating this website, was to make sure that there are NO security issues with this website.
 Like sql injection, accessing payed for pages , using code in textareas etc.
 If you find ANY securty issues PLEASE let me know.

+Since it's an onlineschool we have 2 sorts of users.

 Students: